tarantool/doc/doc/tooling/tt_cli/import.rst

     **Applicable to:** ``tt crud import``

-    Specify whether any operation failed on a storage leads to rollback of a batch import on this storage.
+    Specify whether any operation failed on a storage leads to rolling back batch import on this storage.

     .. note::